 I fought the “Quit Monster” today – that voice that says stop and walk.
 I did not yield.
 It hurt.
 A lot.
 I kept going albeit slowly.
 I no longer moved the chain to the third gear to stand and climb.
 When I stood I stayed in the first gear.
 Once over the real steep section, I pulled over with 3 km to the summit to change the position on my seat.
 Once I got going I saw one of our riders coming behind me.
 Geez.
 They just spent an hour eating lunch.
 Was I an hour slower?
 I sucked.

-Reaching the summit of Pellegrino, drenched, I again dressed with full gear (warmers) for the next descent.
+Reaching the summit of San Pellegrino, drenched, I again dressed with full gear (warmers) for the next descent.
 It was a nice ride down and a great way to end the ride.
 When I got back, Garmin showed I had gone 90 km.
 I thought another 10 would round it to 100.
 That’s only three miles out then back.

-But there are no flat roads.
-I started out by “up” so I could come back and there was no more power in the legs.
+But there were no flat roads.
+I started out by going “up” so I could come back and there was no more power in the legs.
 I went 3 km more (total) then called it a day.
 Too tired to add a measly 10km more but at least claiming “victory” in my 53 mph descent.

 To make it worse, I just went to Climbybike.com and see they have ranked our ascent of Passo San Pellegrino as the 94th most difficult climb in the Dolomites.
 Crap.
 What is worse that is out there waiting for us?